-After stealing a huge stash of drugs, speed freaks hector and dorena plan to cook up a large batch of crystal meth and get rich quick in an old abandoned farmhouse in the woods.
-However the...
+After stealing a huge stash of drugs, speed freaks Hector, Dorena and Merle plan to cook up a large batch of crystal meth and get rich quick in an old abandoned farmhouse in the woods. ...

 See full summary »